wp-plugins/better-wp-security/readme.txt

 = Will this completely stop all attacks on my site? =
 * Of course not.
 Better WP Security is designed to help improve the security of your WordPress installation from many common attack methods.
 It can no way prevent every possible attack on your website.
 Nothing replaces diligence and good practice.
 This plugin just makes it a little easier for you to apply both.

+= Is "one-click" protection good enough? =
+* While one-click protection will go a long way to helping reduce the risk of attack on your site, the more features you can activate the better off you are.
+If you have a plugin or theme that conflicts with a feature of Better WP Security then just turn off the offending feature.
+It is better to use as much as you can than to not use anything at all.

 = Is this only for new sites or can I use it on existing sites too? =
 * Many of the changes made by this plugin are complex and can break existing sites.
 While it can be installed in either a new or existing site I cannot stress enough the importance of making a backup of your existing site before applying any of the options in this plugin.

 = Will this work on all servers and hosts? =
-* Better WP Security requires Apache and mod_rewrite to work.
-That said, I am considering a port for nginx but doing so is not currently something I have the time for.
+* Better WP Security requires Apache and mod_rewrite or NGINX to work.
-* While this plugin should work on all hosts with Apache and mod_rewrite it has been known to experience problems in shared hosting environments where it runs out of resources such as available CPU or RAM.
+* While this plugin should work on all hosts with Apache and mod_rewrite or NGINX it has been known to experience problems in shared hosting environments where it runs out of resources such as available CPU or RAM.
 For this reason it is extremely important that you make a backup of your site before installing on any existing site as, if you run out of resources during an operation such as renaming your database table, you may need your backup to be able to restore access to your site.

 = Are you still developing this plugin? =
 * Yes.
 The functionality of this plugin is a requirement of my job so this plugin will continue to be developed.